crizmo/KAnki/README.md

 5. And done!
 Disconnect your Kindle from the computer
 6. Open the Kindle's home screen and run the KAnki app

+### Updating The Application
+1. If you already have kanki installed then follow the same process like you did earlier
+2. Hencefoth , when updates are released , just remove the old `kanki` folder and `kanki.sh` and paste the new ones.
+3. Then simply open the app and hit `Update` button
+4. And done , no more restarting needed !

 ## Customizing for Your Language

 KAnki makes it easy to study any language by changing just a few files: